The global demand for hydrogen exported from Australia could be more than $50 billion by 2050.1

 Therefore it is more important now than ever that the appropriate standards are in place to help with the safe and effective scale-up of the technology.

 Integral to its use in Australia is Standards Australia committee ME-093, Hydrogen Technologies.
 These industry experts are instrumental in development and adoption of hydrogen standards, working closely with key stakeholders to move Australia towards a more sustainable future.
 The committee’s terms of reference covers all aspects of hydrogen, including the production, storage and handling, measurement, transport, transmission and distribution of hydrogen in its pure form, blended with another fuel gas.
 In May 2020, the committee established five working groups tasked with overseeing and developing guidance in the following areas:

 - Mobility Applications

-2020 has already seen the adoption of eight key hydrogen standards with the work to bring further guidance to the sector ongoing.
+2020 saw the adoption of eight key hydrogen standards with the work to bring further guidance to the sector ongoing.
 The purpose of this page is to provide a one-stop shop for stakeholders to find key information related to the development of hydrogen standards.

 ME-093 Hydrogen Technologies Strategic Work Plan (PDF) summarises